 Fertility isn’t black and white.
 There is a laundry list of cofactors that impact conception, but the food we put in our body can play an important role in improving fertility-related outcomes in both women—and men.
 In fact, research shows that making simple adjustments to your diet can increase your chances of getting pregnant by up to 66 percent.1 Plus, eating the right foods for fertility is a simple change that you can take into your own hands and start practicing at home today.
 Wondering where to start?
-Keep reading for the five foods to add to your diet for fertility, also known as your conception diet.
+Keep reading for the five foods to add to your diet for fertility.

 When should I start my conception diet?